1 Missed Call

 has a job.

-The Edinburgh Fringe is the most important launching pad in British theatre.
-It is not cheap to get on that stage.
-This is not a production with investors or Arts Council backing.
-It is a personal, mission-driven project being built from the ground up.
+Edinburgh Fringe is the most important launching pad in British theatre.
+No investors.
+No Arts Council.
+A personal, mission-driven project built from the ground up.

 49 seats.
 6 nights.
-An intimate run at a brilliant venue.
 Every pound raised goes directly into making that happen.
 Nothing more, nothing less.

 Venue & Fringe Registration